 This article looks at using backstitch for outlining, and for adding details in cross stitch.
 In it I discuss the different effects you can gain by using it, or even by not using it, with plenty of illustrations along the way.

 Right at the bottom of this article, you’ll find a brief description of how to form backstitch, with a couple of photos.
-(I’d make a video, but with lockdown and all this hand washing, my hands and nails are not nice to look at just now).
+Click here to watch a 15 minute “how to” tutorial on my YouTube Channel.

 One last thing before we get going – you can buy all the cross stitch materials you need, from charts and fabrics to the full range of DMC stranded embroidery threads and ready-made kits in my web shop, see the menu to the right, or click here.

 Many cross stitch charts instruct us to use backstitch in our work.
 When cross stitching images, the style of outlining you choose depends on the effect you want to create.

 This is Penny.
 Apart from the arms, these three pictures of her are identical, but with different outlining styles.
 The outlining changes her appearance quite dramatically.
 I asked in a Facebook post which one people preferred.

 Here, each element of the picture is outlined in a darker shade of the colour of the element itself.
 The pale blue hair is outlined with a darker blue, the orange skirt is outlined with a darker orange, and so on.
 The exceptions are the face, because the hair and jumper are already outlined, and the eyes.
 I have used the same colour for the eyes and the outline of the eyes.